Beverly Hills Unified School District: Beverly Vista Middle School

 From 1924 to 2018 Beverly Vista School served students from preschool through eighth grade.
 In fall 2019, the school name changed to Beverly Vista Middle School and began serving students in grades six to eight.
 Established in 1924, the school enrolls 723 students in the 200 block of South Elm Drive.
 A new building B was dedicated on October 3, 2007.
-Beverly Vista's B building includes a bell tower, an auditorium with a balcony, and classrooms for the band, choir, kindergarten, and preschool.
-The current principal is Dr. Kelly Skon.
+Beverly Vista's B building includes a bell tower, an auditorium with a balcony, and classrooms for the band, choir, and other classes.

 Beverly Vista Middle School was awarded the California Distinguished School Award in 1989, 1993, 1997, and 2004.
 Beverly Vista Middle School also received the No Child Left Behind National Blue Ribbon Award in 2005.

 High schools

 Beverly Hills High School serves grades 9 through 12.
+The principal is Drew Stewart.

 Political issues & controversies

 Security and safety

 The district attempted to utilize Evidence-Based Incorporated's (EBI) armed guards to protect the students after the Beverly Hills City council refused to continue their School Resource Officer (SRO) program, at the request of then-Police Chief Dave Snowden.
 EBI declared bankruptcy the very same year.
 Police Chief Snowden was a salaried consultant for EBI.
 The district was sued by Madison, the financier of EBI, for breach of contract.
 In 2018, the district hired Nastec International, Inc. to provide armed guards, filling the vacancy left by Chief Snowden and EBI.

 The Beverly Hills Unified School District implemented another phase of its safety program in 2018, to begin in the fall of 2019.
 The school district could become "the most advanced public school district in the nation when it comes to safety."